rhitvik/Wearable_Falling_Detection_Device/README.md

 ![](https://github.com/rhitvik/Wearable_Falling_Detection_Device/blob/master/Images_and_Screenshots/PSX_20200416_013838.jpg)

-For initial prototyping and debugging
+*For initial prototyping and debugging solderless breadboard is a good option*

 * **Perforated Board**

 	To integrate everything we can solder everything on to the solder board so that the components in the final prototype can be rugged and reliable.

 * **Header Pins**

 	To be soldered on to the teensy board as well as the accelerometer boards for soldering it on to the perforated board.

 * **Resistors - 10k (I2C Bus), 1M (Vibration Sensing Pull-ups), 1K (LED indicators)**

 	Used for Biasing, Current limiting and, pulling up certain pins in the microcontroller.

 * **Capacitors - 10uF, 1uF, 22pF**

 	For signal conditioning and improved stability.
 It also can be used for mechanical debouncing.

 * **LEDs (4 Different Colors)**

 	4 Different LEDs can tell 4 scenarios:
 	1. A falling event has occurred
 	2. Potential accident detected.
 Press button on the device within a given amount of time or an SOS call will be placed.
 	3. Manual distress detected as the user has invoked the SOS event himself/herself.
 	4. The band has come off loose and the user might want to put on the device properly.

 * **Magnets**

 	Size of a mini magnet - 8 x 3 mm, each of our Small Round Magnets has flux index of Magnetic Flux: 42kG2mm2
 <div align="center">

 ![](https://github.com/rhitvik/Wearable_Falling_Detection_Device/blob/master/Images_and_Screenshots/51nSu9oA7kL._AC_SS350_.jpg)
 <div align="left">
 	Used for triggering the Hall Effect Sensors in case the band comes off loose in the device worn by the user.
 Also, these magnets make sure that the band securely grips the user's hand, one of the required conditions for correctly reading the sensors.
 	The image below describes the placement of magnets around the Hall-Effect Sensor.
 These magnets ensure the secure fit of the band.
 There is another magnet that sits directly above the sensor to ensure that the band is properly secured.

 *Purchase the Magnets from this [Link](https://www.amazon.com/gp/product/B075TJNQQH/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1)*